holaphil/amazing-maple-e08ae/src/pages/index.md

       secure, and easier to scale.
 If you're a closet nerd like me or just curious, you can learn more about Jamstack here.

-      I am a multi-disciplined product leader, founder, and creator with over 20 years experience building new products and brands across both startup and corporate environments.
-If you are here to check out my work, you'll find a subset of that work here.
-Alternatively you can view some of the startups I've either founded or helped build here.

     actions:
       - label: Learn More
         url: /contact